andrei-z/selenium-project-template/README.md

 # selenium-project-template
-Contains a custom Driver class and test examples.
+Contains a custom Driver class with usage examples.
 Runs on Java 1.8

 ### Maven CLI
 Setup supports running tests from Maven with a specific browser, e.g.:<br/><br/>